 Program a cutting speed that can just be reached at the contour speed of the machine axes.
 This ensures optimum geometry resolution and a constant machining speed.

 The TNC does not monitor for possible damage to the contour, which might be caused by unsuitable tool geometry.

-Note the machining variants: See "Machining variants" on page 322
+Note the machining variants: Siehe "Machining variants", Seite 325